Classic Chianti Short Break5 Days & 4 Nights 4 Read 5 reviews

 Getting from the End

-Our pre-departure information pack has detailed advice and a packing list on what to bring.
+Our pre-departure information pack details advice and a packing list on what to bring.
 This includes warm and cold walking gear, hiking boots, rain gear, day pack and other specifics.

 ItineraryDay 1 Arrive in Radda in Chianti and overnight